uholeschak/ediabaslib/docs/GlobalSettings.md

   * _Screen dimmed_: The CPU keeps running but the display will be dimmed.
   * _Screen bright_: The CPU keeps running and the display will stay bright.
 * _Data logging_ options:
-  * _Store log data settings_: Store log data settings (not trace seetings) from the main menu and restore them at app restart.
+  * _Store log data settings_: Store log data settings (not trace settings) from the main menu and restore them at app restart.
 * _App start_ options:
   * _No connection establishment to vehicle_: No automatic connection establishment to vehicle.
   * _Auto connection establishment to vehicle_: If possible auto connect to vehicle.
 This is only possible if no dialog opens at startup.